 - After an abstract has been submitted, no changes of author, title, or wording of the abstract, other than those due to typographical errors, are permitted.

-- Papers or posters must be delivered as projected in the abstract or represent bona fide developments of the same research.
+- Papers must be delivered as projected in the abstract or represent bona fide developments of the same research.

 - Papers must not appear in print before the meeting.